’00 B.S. Animal and Poultry Sciences, Dairy Science

 Heidi is active in many organizations, including the Virginia Academy of Nutrition and Dietetics, the Greater Richmond Academy of Nutrition and Dietetics, the Children’s Museum of Richmond, and Shalom Farms in Goochland, Virginia.

 ’87 M.S.
 Animal Genetics

-Nancy is Project Manager for the office of the Vice President of Finance and CFO at Virginia Tech.
+Nancy is project director for the Office of the Vice President of Finance and CFO at Virginia Tech.

-Nancy received her B.S. degree in Animal Science and a M.S. degree in Animal Genetics from Virginia Tech.
-Following graduate school, she worked as a program director at Agrimetrics Associates a production benchmarking company for the poultry and swine industries.
-Nancy created and implemented new programs and reports for the executives of client companies.
-Prior to her current role at Virginia Tech, Nancy worked with the presidential search, the Government Relations office and as a Special Projects Assistant in the President’s office.
+Nancy received a B.S. in animal science and an M.S. in animal genetics from Virginia Tech.
+Following graduate school, she worked as a program director at Agrimetrics Associates, a production benchmarking company for the poultry and swine industries, where she created and implemented new programs and reports for the executives of client companies.
+Prior to her current role at Virginia Tech, Nancy worked with the presidential search, the Government Relations office, and as a special projects assistant in the president’s office.

-Nancy and her husband Vernon, also a Virginia Tech CALS graduate, have two sons, Dillon (Peabody Conservatory of the Johns Hopkins University, BMA ’14 and Juilliard MMA ‘16) and Duncan (Virginia Tech Food Science and Technology, BS ’17).
+Nancy and her husband, Vernon, also a Virginia Tech CALS graduate, have two sons: Dillon (B.M.A. ’14, Peabody Conservatory of the Johns Hopkins University; M.M.A. ’16, The Juilliard School; M.M. ’18, Yale University) and Duncan (BS ’17, Food Science and Technology, Virginia Tech).